-This specification is developed by BAE SYSTEMS, Dassault Aviation, Bull SAS, Thales Systèmes Aéroportés.
-AgustaWestland Limited, GE Aviation Systems Limited, General Dynamics United Kingdom Limited and Selex ES Ltd and the copyright is owned by BAE SYSTEMS, Dassault Aviation, Bull SAS, Thales Systèmes Aéroportés.
+This specification is developed by BAE SYSTEMS, Dassault Aviation, Bull SAS, Thales Systèmes Aéroportés .
+AgustaWestland Limited, GE Aviation Systems Limited, General Dynamics United Kingdom Limited and Selex ES Ltd and the copyright is owned by BAE SYSTEMS, Dassault Aviation, Bull SAS, Thales Systèmes Aéroportés .
 AgustaWestland Limited, GE Aviation Systems Limited, General Dynamics United Kingdom Limited and Selex ES Ltd. The information set out in this document is provided solely on an 'as is' basis and co-developers of this specification make no warranties expressed or implied, including no warranties as to completeness, accuracy or fitness for purpose, with respect to any of the information.

 Note: This specification represents the output of a research programme and contains mature high-level concepts, though low-level mechanisms and interfaces remain under development and are subject to change.
-This standard of documentation is recommended as appropriate for limited lab-based evaluation only.
-Product development based on this standard of documentation is not recommended.
+This version of documentation is recommended as appropriate for limited lab-based evaluation only.
+Product development should rely on the DefStan or BNAE publications of the ECOA standard.